UK exhibition stresses Shakespeare's relevance today

 Grouped in themes including Shakespeare's preoccupation with the medieval past, classical world, Venice and rebellion, they range from giant tapestries and royal portraits to intricate jewellery and everyday items, and span over 2,000 years.

-* "Shakespeare: staging the world" runs from July 19-November 25 and costs 14 pounds for regular admission.
+* "Shakespeare: staging the world" runs from July 19-Nov.
+25 and costs 14 pounds for regular admission.
 (Reporting by Mike Collett-White, editing by Paul Casciato)